Witiko/fithesis/README.md

   * `epstopdf`

-Aside from these tools, the installation requires a correctly configured TeX distribution containing the pdfTeX and XeTeX engines as well as the LaTeX packages required for the typesetting of the technical documentation within the `fithesis.dtx` file and the guide files within the `guide/` subdirectory.
+Aside from these tools, the installation requires a correctly configured TeX distribution containing the pdfTeX, XeTeX and LuaTeX engines as well as the LaTeX packages required for the typesetting of the technical documentation within the `fithesis.dtx` file and the guide files within the `guide/` subdirectory.

+(For running the test suite using the `make tests` command, the `faketime` and `comparepdf` commands are also required.)

 ## Procedure ##